 The stock market crash in October, 1929 and subsequent depression severely curtailed tourist travel to Hopi and there was a prolonged drought.
 The result was great economic suffering on the reservation (Davis,2007).
 Seven months later, after 50 years of marriage, Nampeyo’s husband Lesso died (Kramer, 1996:132).
 This must have been a very difficult time for Nampeyo, blind, alone and with a reduced demand for her pots.

 Mary-Russell Colton, wife of the director of the Museum of Northern Arizona in Flagstaff was concerned about what she saw as “inferior” quality crafts being produced at Hopi during this time.
-In response she organized the first “Hopi Craftsman”exhibit during the first week of July, 1930.
+In response she organized a “Hopi Craftsman”exhibit during the first week of July, 1930.
 Among her objectives was to encourage better workmanship by Hopi artists and create a wider market for quality Hopi crafts.
 (Colton, 1938 reprinted 1951:16).
 Cash prizes were given to encourage the makers.
 This exhibition continues today.

 “The women (entering their pottery in the 1930 MNA exhibit) were encouraged to place their names or marks on each piece of pottery they made so that they might establish reputations for themselves, but generally speaking they did not adopt this idea (Bartlett, 1978:17).”